eslint/eslint/docs/rules/no-useless-escape.md

+# no-useless-escape

-# Disallow unnecessary escape usage (no-useless-escape)
+Disallows unnecessary escape characters.

 Escaping non-special characters in strings, template literals, and regular expressions doesn't have any effect, as demonstrated in the following example: